Pesquisar

 3. Existing Relationship with the Issuer

-– If you’ve maintained other accounts with the issuer
+• Having other accounts (e.g., checking, savings, mortgage) with the issuer

-• Your history of managing previous credit products with them
+• A strong history of responsibly managing previous credit products

 4. Economic Conditions

-Credit card companies adjust their risk tolerance based on broader economic factors:
+Credit card issuers adjust their risk tolerance based on broader economic trends and conditions:

-– During economic downturns, issuers typically become more conservative
+• During economic downturns, issuers typically tighten lending criteria, reduce credit limits, and become more cautious overall

 5. The Specific Card You Apply For

-– Secured cards: Typically limited to your security deposit amount
+• Secured credit cards: Usually limited to the amount of your refundable security deposit

-• Rewards cards: Moderate limits based on creditworthiness
+• Standard rewards cards: Moderate limits based on your income and credit profile

-• Business cards: Often feature the highest limits
+• Business credit cards: Often provide the highest limits, especially for established businesses with strong financials

 Hidden Factors That May Surprise You